 Edinburgh - Oban

-Luss Pier - Crossing the Kingston Bridge over the River Clyde, the tour heads north to the village of Luss on the shores of Loch Lomond.
-Now in the Highlands, visitors can catch their first glimpse of Ben Lomond, the southernmost of Scotland’s 282 Munros (mountains over 3000 feet).
+Luss Pier - Crossing the Kingston Bridge over the River Clyde, the tour proceeds north to the village of Luss on the shores of Loch Lomond.
+Now in the Highlands, visitors can catch their first sight of Ben Lomond on the opposite bank – the southernmost of Scotland’s 282 Munros (mountains over 3000 feet).

-Rest and be Thankful - Continuing north to the village of Arrochar, nestled on the edge of Loch Long at the foot of the Arrochar Alps, the tour ascends the steep pass of Rest and be Thankful for a lunch stop in Inveraray, the seat of the Clan Campbell and Dukes of Argyll.
-The town, known for its oysters and seafood, is lapped by the sea waters of Loch Fyne.
+Rest and be Thankful - Continuing north to Arrochar, nestled on the edge of Loch Long at the base of the Arrochar Alps, the tour ascends the steep pass of Rest and be Thankful for a lunch stop in Inveraray, the seat of Clan Campbell and Dukes of Argyll.
+The town, known for its oysters and seafood, is surrounded by the sea waters of Loch Fyne.

-Dunadd Fort - After lunch, the tour follows Loch Fyne to Lochgilphead, then turns north to Dunadd Iron Age Fort.
-This was the coronation site for the kings and queens of Dalriada, the ancient Gaelic-speaking kingdom spanning Ulster in northeast Ireland and Argyll.
-The site is significant today as the people of Dalriada eventually formed the nation now known as Scotland.
-Visitors can follow in the footsteps of royalty by taking the steep but short path to the summit and placing their bare foot on the same rock as the Dalriadic monarchs during their coronation.
+Dunadd Fort - After lunch, the route follows Loch Fyne to Lochgilphead, then turns north to Dunadd Iron Age Fort.
+This was the coronation site for the kings and queens of Dalriada, the ancient Gaelic-speaking kingdom that spanned Ulster in northeast Ireland and Argyll.
+The site is significant today as the people of Dalriada eventually formed the nation known as Scotland.
+Visitors can follow in the footsteps of royalty by taking the short, steep path to the hill’s summit and placing their bare foot on the same rock as the Dalriadic monarchs during their coronation.

 Oban - Portree

-Glencoe Visitor Centre - Departing Oban, the tour travels up the side of Loch Linnhe through the Great Glen to the first stop of the day in Glencoe.
+Glencoe Visitor Centre - Departing Oban, the tour travels along Loch Linnhe through the Great Glen to the first stop in Glencoe.
 Known as one of Scotland’s most impressive glens, the towering peaks witnessed the infamous Massacre of Glencoe in 1692.
-The driver-guide will explain the significance of this event and its impact on Highland history, fueling the Jacobite Rebellions for years.
-There will be time for a short hike and photographs in Glencoe before heading to the next location – Glenfinnan Monument and Viaduct.
+The driver guide will explain this pivotal event in Highland history, which fueled the Jacobite Rebellions for years.
+There will be time for a short hike and photos before heading to the next location – Glenfinnan Monument and Viaduct.

-Glenfinnan Viaduct - Glenfinnan offers something for everyone.
-Set on the edge of the fjord-like Loch Shiel, it is one of Scotland’s prettiest spots.
-It is also where Bonnie Prince Charlie raised the Royal Stuart Standard on August 17, 1745, initiating the last Jacobite Rebellion.
-In recent times, the Glenfinnan Viaduct has gained fame among Harry Potter fans as the railway bridge crossed by the Hogwarts Express.
+Glenfinnan Viaduct - Glenfinnan offers something for everyone, set on the edge of the fjord-like Loch Shiel.
+It is where Bonnie Prince Charlie raised the Royal Stuart Standard on August 17, 1745, initiating the last Jacobite Rebellion, which nearly changed history but ended in defeat at the Battle of Culloden.
+Glenfinnan Viaduct is also famous among Harry Potter fans as the railway bridge crossed by the Hogwarts Express.
 Climb the hill for the best views of the Monument to the 1745 Rebellion and the Viaduct.

-Option 1 – Take a tour of Ben Nevis Whisky Distillery to see how Scotland’s most famous export is made and matured.
-The tour concludes with a taste of Ben Nevis single malt whisky – the true “water of life.” (£5.00 per adult, £2.50 for children.)
+Ben Nevis Distillery - An optional tour of Ben Nevis Whisky Distillery is available, showcasing the process of making and maturing Scotland’s most famous export.
+The tour concludes with a taste of Ben Nevis single malt whisky – the true “water of life.”

 Lunch is in Fort William, the second-largest town in the Highlands (after Inverness), where the ruined fort was destroyed by Jacobite forces at the start of the 1745 Rebellion.

-Commando Monument - The next stop is at the impressive Commando Memorial statue, honoring commandos who trained nearby during World War II.
-Erected in 1951, the statue is a fitting tribute to these brave young men and offers fantastic views of the surrounding mountains, including Ben Nevis, Scotland and the UK’s tallest.
+Commando Monument - The next stop is the impressive Commando Memorial statue, honoring commandos who trained nearby during World War II.
+Erected in 1951, the statue is a tribute to these brave young men, offering fantastic views of the surrounding mountains, including Ben Nevis - the tallest in Scotland and the UK.
 From the Commando Memorial, it’s a short drive to the charming village of Fort Augustus.

-Loch Ness - In Fort Augustus, visitors may take a leisurely stroll along part of the Caledonian Canal.
-However, most are drawn to the other side of the village to view Scotland’s most famous loch and perhaps spot a monster in the deep, dark waters of Loch Ness.
-Fort Augustus sits at the southern tip of Loch Ness, offering a view of the entire 24-mile (38km) length of the loch – an ideal spot for Nessie spotting.
+Loch Ness - In Fort Augustus, visitors can take a leisurely stroll along part of the Caledonian Canal.
+However, most are drawn to the other side of the village to view Scotland’s most famous loch and possibly spot a monster in the deep, dark waters of Loch Ness.
+Fort Augustus is at the southern tip of Loch Ness, offering a view of the entire 24-mile (38km) length of the loch – perfect for Nessie spotting.

-Eilean Donan Castle - The route now leads into some of the Highlands’ most spectacular scenery.
-Passing through Glenshiel and the iconic Five Sisters of Kintail, the tour reaches the meeting point of three sea lochs – Loch Duich, Loch Long, and Loch Alsh – the stunning setting for Eilean Donan Castle.
-Seat of the Clan MacRae, Eilean Donan is one of Scotland’s most photographed structures and has appeared in films such as Highlander, Entrapment, Rob Roy, The World Is Not Enough, Kuch Kuch Hota Hai, and Made of Honor.
-There is time for an audio-guided tour of the castle (£9 per adult) before crossing the Skye Bridge to Skye for an overnight stay in Portree.
+Eilean Donan Castle - The route now leads into some of the Highlands’ most spectacular scenery, passing through Glenshiel and the iconic Five Sisters of Kintail to the meeting point of three sea lochs – Loch Duich, Loch Long, and Loch Alsh – the stunning setting for Eilean Donan Castle.
+Seat of Clan MacRae, Eilean Donan is possibly the most photographed structure in Scotland and has appeared in films like Highlander, Entrapment, Rob Roy, The World Is Not Enough, Kuch Kuch Hota Hai, and Made of Honor.
+There is time for an audio-guided tour of the castle (£9 per adult) before the final leg of the day’s tour, crossing the Skye Bridge to Skye for an overnight stay in Portree.

-Portree - Arrival in Portree is at approximately 6:30 PM at the central drop-off - Somerled Square, Portree, IV51 9BS.
-The evening is free to explore the area or meet fellow travelers for a meal in a local seafood restaurant or traditional pub.
+Portree - Arrival in Portree is around 6:30 PM at the central drop-off - Somerled Square, Portree, IV51 9BS.
+The evening is free to explore the area or join fellow travelers for a meal in a local seafood restaurant or traditional pub.
 Portree is very busy, so advance bookings for evening activities are strongly recommended.

 Accommodation in Portree must be booked independently, but assistance is available if needed.
-Portree is the most expensive location on the tour for accommodation, so early booking and direct contact with suppliers are advised for the best rates.
+Portree is the most expensive location on the tour for accommodation, so early booking and direct contact with suppliers for the best rates are advised.

 Portree - Inverness